HFaeiro/ThemeEngine/README.md

    there are a few commands that will be quite useful.

-   IDB_ADD - adds a std::vector<std::wstring> to the list view to as a ROW as an LPARAM
+   IDB_ADD - adds a std::vector<std::wstring> to the listview as a ROW through the LPARAM

    Ex..
 SendMessage(ListView, IDB_ADD, NULL, std::vector<std::wstring>)